-2. Landlord places the amount of the partial rent into the Court Registry, if eviction is filed in court.
+- Landlord places the amount of the partial rent into the Court Registry if eviction is filed in court.
 OR

-3. Provide tenant a new 3 Day notice by posting it.
-Unfortunately there is no clarity whether a landlord can or cannot hand-deliver the notice.
+- Provide tenant a new 3 Day notice by posting it.
+Unfortunately, there is no clarity on whether a landlord can or cannot hand-deliver the notice.
 If hand-delivering is the method chosen, to be on the safe side, posting the notice in addition, may provide extra protection.

 Lease Ending Notices – Prior law states that the landlord could make a tenant give notice prior to the end of the lease stating that the tenant is vacating.
-As of July 1, 2013 the statutes make it more even and less one-sided.
-Therefore if a landlord requires a 30 day prior notice from the tenant to vacate, a landlord must also accept a 30 day prior notice from the tenant when tenant chooses to vacate.
+As of July 1, 2013, the statutes make it more even and less one-sided.
+Therefore if a landlord requires a 30-day prior notice from the tenant to vacate, a landlord must also accept a 30-day prior notice from the tenant when the tenant chooses to vacate.
 A notice may be as high as 60 days but remember the requirement must be the same for landlord and tenant.

-Evictions – Under the old law, a 3 day notice with a deficiency, no matter how insignificant could result in the tenant or the tenant’s attorney getting the case dismissed.
-As of July 1, 2013, a judge will not just dismiss a case due to a blemished 3 day notice but instead the tenant will have to place his/her rent money into the Court Registry before that tenant may object to any issues with the 3 day notice.
+Evictions – Under the old law, a 3-day notice with a deficiency, no matter how insignificant could result in the tenant or the tenant’s attorney getting the case dismissed.
+As of July 1, 2013, a judge will not just dismiss a case due to a blemished 3-day notice instead, the tenant will have to place his/her rent money into the Court Registry before that tenant may object to any issues with the 3-day notice.
 If there is a problem with the notice, the landlord may now legally make the correction, serve a new notice OR file an amended pleading instead of having the case be dismissed altogether.

 DISCLAIMER: This Update is provided for informational purposes only and ezlandlordforms does not warrant or guarantee its accurateness.
 It is not intended as legal advice or counsel.
 Readers should consult counsel of their own choosing to discuss how these matters relate to their individual circumstances.
 Reproduction in whole or in part is prohibited without the express written consent of ezLandlordForms, LLC.